Dr Geoff Russell has had a colourful career in the media, working across Australia in all areas of the industry.

 What has been your journey since finishing your course?
 Briefly outline your career path prior to your current role.

 After completing teacher's college at Rusden, my first job was as a TV news cameraman/editor at STV-8 in Mildura.
 I then became a researcher/reporter with a current affairs program, State Affair, at ADS-7 Adelaide, before becoming a news reporter and producer for Seven National News at 25, the youngest in the network at the time.
 I shifted from Adelaide to then work in news at BTV-6 Ballarat, then at TEN NEWS Melbourne, then back to Ballarat - in various roles including news producer, chief of staff, deputy director of news, senior news reporter, reporter/reader.
 I then relocated to Bendigo to write and produce educational videos for the national schools' market, and established Media Australia with another former TV news colleague.
-Our production business lasted about 15 years, during which time I pursued my passion for history in a serious manner by embarking on a PhD with La Trobe University Bendigo.
-I completed my PhD, published my thesis as a book (Water for Gold which was launched by the then Victorian Water Minister, Tim Holding), and moved back to Melbourne to work for two years as a researcher/writer with the Victorian Parliamentary Committees.
+Our production business lasted about 15 years, during which time I pursued my passion for history in a serious manner by publishing a book (Water for Gold which was launched by the then Victorian Water Minister, Tim Holding), and moved back to Melbourne to work for two years as a researcher/writer with the Victorian Parliamentary Committees.
 After that, I completed three years at the then Department of Sustainability and Environment (as a ministerial speechwriter, and senior media/communications adviser), then three years as Manager Emergency Management Communications with the Victorian Departments of Health and Human Services.

 Most recently, I have returned to my 'home city' to work as Manager, Corporate Communications and Marketing Services for the City of Greater Geelong: my first foray into local 'grassroots' democracy!